marionettejs/backbone.marionette/docs/marionette.functions.md

 configuration.
 Multiple handlers can be separated by a space.
 A function can be supplied instead of a string handler name.

-## Marionette.unbindEntityEvents
+## Marionette.unbindEvents

 This method can be used to unbind callbacks from entities' (e.g. collection/model) events.
-It's the opposite of bindEntityEvents, described above.
+It's the opposite of bindEvents, described above.
 Consequently, the APIs are identical for each method.

 ```js
 // Just like the above example we bind our model events.